wrf/pdbcolor/README.md

 Python code for [PyMOL](https://pymol.org/2/) to color a [PDB structure](http://www.rcsb.org/) based on various parameters obtained from a multiple sequence alignment.
 The scripts could be modified to accept essentially any parameter that can be obtained for each residue, say for dN/dS ratios, hydrophobicity, etc. and could be changed to represent any arbitrary value series for however many colors are needed.
 Currently, these scripts only support `.pdb` format, and **NOT** `.cif` format.
 I will probably implement this in the future.

 Existing schemes include:
+* [generic data](https://github.com/wrf/pdbcolor#generic-data) for each residue read from a tabular file or csv
 * [percent identity](https://github.com/wrf/pdbcolor#percent-identity) calculated directly from the alignment
 * [gene structure](https://github.com/wrf/pdbcolor#gene-structure), based on CDS features from a [GFF file](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)
 * [RAxML sitewise likelihoods](https://github.com/wrf/pdbcolor#raxml-site-wise-likelihood), based on relative substitution probabilities between multiple fixed phylogenetic trees